Advdiffe/Advdiffe.github.io/_pages/open_source.md

 <b>TBD</b> The research projects that our AdvML-Group have been actively engaged in recently. -->

-<b>TBD</b> Undergraduate and graduate courses that I will be teaching annually.
+<b>TBD</b> This is the open source code of our group's projects and articles.

 <!-- ***